YANGJUNYAN0715/Computational_Process_Organization_Lab2/README.md

 that is a variant on the linked list.
 Instead of just storing 1 element at each node, unrolled linked lists store an entire array at each node.

+##  Analysis and conclusion

+An immutable implementation can prevent the structure from being modified by different threads, but the disadvantage is that it adds difficulties in designing the structure which seems to be verbose.